Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Abstract

 \section{Abstract}

-An effective model is introduced to illustrate finite volume effects beyond the usual momentum space constraints.
-The fluctuations of the chiral order parameter and the net baryon number, as well as their scaling properties, are investigated near a critical point and a first-order transition in finite size systems.
-The finite volume effects on the kurtosis are shown in detail along the approximate freeze-out line.
-Several implications of the finite volume in the charge fluctuations are discussed.
+An effective chiral model is introduced to illustrate finite-size effects, incorporating the standard zero-mode treatment, momentum-space discretization, and gradient effects modeled via a prescribed finite-volume profile.
+The fluctuations of the chiral order parameter and the net-baryon number, as well as their scaling properties, are investigated near a critical point and a first-order transition in finite-size systems.
+The finite-volume effects on the Binder cumulant and the kurtosis are shown along the phase boundary and the approximate freeze-out line, respectively.
+Phenomenological implications on fluctuation observables are pointed out and explained.